Prophetic Visions: Through a Glass Darkly

 —Ezekiel 11:22–23 ESV

 God is omnipresent, both in space and in time.
 As our infinite, Almighty God, He can’t be contained in a tent or a building.
 But because He chose to deal with humanity, as represented by the primitive Israelites, He picked a form in which to appear to them.
+An “interface”, so to speak.
 In the desert, it was “a pillar of cloud by day and a pillar of fire by night.”
 In the Tabernacle, and later the Temple, His “Divine Presence” was in the Holy of Holies, above the Mercy Seat of the Ark.

 Chapters 8 through 11 of Ezekiel record a vision that came to him while he was sitting in his house with “the leaders of Judah”.
 In the vision, he was taken to the Temple in Jerusalem and shown men in leadership positions performing “disgusting” idolatrous religious rites in the Temple precincts.
 God then ordered a scribe to pass through the city and put a seal on the foreheads of innocents, while six other presumably angelic beings followed him and executed anyone not so sealed.
 The six beings were then told to set fire to the city.
 After the return of the scribe, God’s Sh’kinah Presence left the Temple, rose above its threshold, paused for a bit over the “east gate of the Lord’s house” (this could be the gate of an interior courtyard, or it could be the Shushan Gate), and then “stood” over the mountain on the east side of the city (no doubt the Mount of Olives).